-You can operate your AlterPath KVM remotely using the AlterPath KVM RP.
-KVM supports two concurrent users:
+You can extend the local distance of your AlterPath KVM/net by using the AlterPath KVM RP.
+KVM/net supports two concurrent users through any combination of the following:

-- One local user at the KVM switch - One remote user at the AlterPath RP location.
+- One local user at the KVM/net switch.

+- One extended user at the AlterPath RP location.

+- One remote user over IP.

-The AlterPath RP may be placed up to 500 feet away from the KVM unit.
-The KVM RP enables the remote user to select the local keyboard, video, and mouse console between a local station and a server connected to the KVM.
+The AlterPath RP may be placed up to 500 feet away from the KVM/net unit, enabling the extended user to select the local keyboard, video, and mouse console between a local station and a server connected to the KVM/net.

-See Chapter 2: KVM Installation for details on how to install the Alter-Path KVM RP.
+See Chapter 2: KVM/net Installation for details on how to install the AlterPath KVM RP.

-Operating through the Remote Unit (RP)
+Operating through the Remote Presence (RP)

-You can select the keyboard, video, and mouse remote console between a local station and a server connected to the KVM using any of the following methods:
+You can select the keyboard, video, and mouse extended console between a local station and a server connected to the KVM/net using any of the following methods:

-- Press the button at the AlterPath KVM RP unit to switch the local video display between a local station and a server connected to the KVM. - Use the key sequence [Scroll Lock] + [Scroll Lock] + R to switch the local video display to the remote server connected to the KVM. - Use the key sequence [Scroll Lock] + [Scroll Lock] + L to switch the local video display to the local station connected to the KVM RP.
+- Press the button at the AlterPath KVM RP unit to switch the local video display between a local station and a server connected to the KVM/net. - Use the key sequence [Scroll Lock] + [Scroll Lock] + R to switch the local video display to the remote server connected to the KVM/ net. - Use the key sequence [Scroll Lock] + [Scroll Lock] + L to switch the local video display to the local station connected to the KVM RP.